How to release junixsocket

 Upload binaries:

-as well asjunixsocket-selftest/target/junixsocket-selftest-(VERSION)-jar-with-dependencies.jar
+as well asjunixsocket-selftest/target/junixsocket-selftest-X.Y.Z-jar-with-dependencies.jar

 -